jncraton/matrix-optimization/readme.md

 ```

 This algorithm requires iterating over the columns while iterating over the rows and then iterating over the items within an entire row and column, so it is O(n^3) with respect to the size of the matrix.
 Note that this is not an optimal algorithm.
 The optimal algorithm is an area of ongoing research, with the current state-of-the-art being [O(n^2.37286](https://arxiv.org/pdf/2010.05846.pdf).

+The implementation for this algorithm is found in the `mul` function in matrix.c.

 Memory and Cache Optimization
 -----------------------------